-- a. the Chair shall be the Academic Registrar as nominated by the Academic Board: - b. the Associate Deans and the Registrar are ex-officio members; - c. the student representative is not permitted to be a member of the Board of Examiners; and - d. the term of office on the Board of Examiners will be two years.
+- a. the Deans and the Registrar are ex-officio members; - b. the student representative is not permitted to be a member of the Board of Examiners; and - c. the term of office on the Board of Examiners is two years.

-A quorum of any meeting of the Board of Examiners will consist of one half of members if the number of members is even, or a majority of members if the number of members is odd, with at least two of those members being from the Learning and Teaching Committee.
+A quorum of any meeting of the Board of Examiners consists of one half of members if the number of members is even, or a majority of members if the number of members is odd, with at least two of those members being from the Learning and Teaching Committee.
 In the case of a tied vote the Chair has the casting vote.
 If no quorum is present, the meeting may proceed in the same manner as those prescribed in the Academic Board quorum rules.

 The Board of Examiners meets as required to recommend subject grades for approval by Academic Board.
-As part of these meetings, the Board of Examiners will examine and make recommendations on progression and completion matters.
-This will be at least once each period of study for diploma, bachelor degree and postgraduate courses.
+As part of these meetings, the Board of Examiners examine and make recommendations on progression and completion matters.
+This occurs at least once each period of study for diploma, bachelor degree and postgraduate courses.

-The Chair will appoint a secretary who is responsible for secretariat support.
-Papers will normally be available at least seven days in advance of a meeting.
-Draft minutes will normally be available within seven days of a given meeting.
-Unconfirmed minutes will be distributed to members thereafter for approval at the next meeting.
+The Chair appoints a secretary who is responsible for secretariat support.
+Papers are normally available at least seven days in advance of a meeting.
+Draft minutes are normally available within seven days of a given meeting.
+Unconfirmed minutes are distributed to members thereafter for approval at the next meeting.

 The Terms of Reference of the Board of Examiners may be reviewed from time to time.
-Any proposed amendments will require approval by the Academic Board.
+Any proposed amendments require approval by the Academic Board.